-The aim of the Moreland Street Tree Plan is to produce a spatial and technical street tree planting program that complements the Moreland Street Landscape Strategy and guides the sustainable planning, planting, management and resourcing of Moreland's street trees.
+The aim of the Moreland Street Tree Plan is to produce a spatial and technical street tree planting program that complements the Moreland Urban Forest Strategy and guides the sustainable planning, planting, management and resourcing of Moreland's street trees.

 Additional aims include:

 - Provide a long-term plan for future street tree planting and maintenance, which ensures a comprehensive and consistent approach to the improvement of Moreland's urban forest

 - Determine principles for prioritising street tree planting and maintenance across Moreland

 - Improve the knowledge base of Moreland's existing street trees and identify gaps in the coverage, tree population knowledge and data as well as identify plans required to address these gaps

 - Increase awareness and educate the community, developers and Council staff on the benefits and value of Moreland's urban forest, and